jimbobbennett/MicroBitFriendDetector/Steps/OnStartCode.md

 > * *At the start*:
 >   * Set the counter to 0
+>   * Set the radio group

-To create this code we need a variable for our counter, and need to set this to 0 when the micro:bit starts up.
+To create this code we need a variable for our counter, and need to set this to 0 when the micro:bit starts up, along with setting the radio group.

+## Create and set the counter

 * Select *Variables* from the toolbox
 * Select **Make a variable...**